-When Allan and Rucker’s business dissolved a year after it was formed, Allan joined his brother Robert in his already established company and the name was changed to the Pinkerton National Detective Agency.
-The “new” company provided a variety of detective services, from private military contractors to security guards, but specialized in the capture of counterfeiters and train robbers.
-Though there were a few other detective agencies at the time, most had unsavory reputations and the Pinkerton Agency was the first to set uniform fees and establish practices that quickly earned respect for the organization.
+When Allan and Rucker’s business dissolved a year after it was formed, Allan joined his brother Robert in his already established company, and the name was changed to the Pinkerton National Detective Agency.
+The “new” company provided various detective services, from private military contractors to security guards, but specialized in capturing counterfeiters and train robbers.
+Though there were a few other detective agencies at the time, most had unsavory reputations.
+The Pinkerton Agency was the first to set uniform fees and establish practices that quickly earned respect for the organization.

 In 1861, while investigating a railway case, the agency uncovered an assassination plot against Abraham Lincoln, where conspirators intended to kill Lincoln in Baltimore during a stop on his way to his inauguration.
 However, with Pinkerton’s warning, Lincoln’s itinerary was changed.
 During the Civil War, President Lincoln hired the Pinkerton Detective Agency to organize a “secret service” to obtain military information on the Confederates and sometimes act as Lincoln’s bodyguard.
 Working diligently, Allan Pinkerton traveled under the pseudonym of “Major E.J.
 Allen.”

-After the war, Allan Pinkerton returned to his duties at the detective agency, which was often hired by the government to perform many of the same duties that are now regularly assigned to the Secret Service, the FBI, and the CIA.
-The agency also worked for the railroads and overland stage companies, playing an active role in chasing down a number of outlaws including Jesse James, the Reno Brothers, and Butch Cassidy and his Wild Bunch.
+After the war, Allan Pinkerton returned to his duties at the detective agency, which the government often hired to perform many of the same duties that are now regularly assigned to the Secret Service, the FBI, and the CIA.
+The agency also worked for the railroads and overland stage companies, playing an active role in chasing down several outlaws, including Jesse James, the Reno Brothers, and Butch Cassidy and his Wild Bunch.

 On their three-story Chicago building, their logo, a black and white eye, claimed: “We Never Sleep.”
 This was the origin of the term “private eye.”